 MIPSS70+ Version 2.0

-Genetics-Based Prognostic Scoring System
+International Prognostic Scoring System

-Mutation-Enhanced International Prognostic Scoring System
+Dynamic International Prognostic Scoring System

 Genetically Inspired Prognostic Scoring System

-Mutation -Enhanced International Prognostic Scoring System
+Mutation - Enhanced International Prognostic Scoring System for Transplantation-age Patients

-Mutation and Karyotype-Enhanced International Prognostic Scoring System, Version 2.0
+Mutation and Karyotype-enhanced International Prognostic Scoring System, Version 2.0

 Cervantes et al. 2009